Prepare a Red Hat-based virtual machine for Azure

 WALinuxAgent-<version>

-Install the Azure Linux Agent by running the following command:
+Install the Azure Linux agent:

 sudo yum install WALinuxAgent sudo chkconfig waagent on

-Unregister the subscription (if necessary) by running the following command:
+Unregister the subscription (if necessary):

 sudo subscription-manager unregister